-Early on in your investing journey, the number of stocks you hold is not really a concern but as your portfolio grows, you start thinking about how many different stocks you should have.
+Early on in your investing journey, the number of stocks you hold is not a concern but as your portfolio grows, you start thinking about how many different stocks you should have.

-There is a tendency to set a fixed amount per holding and then adding more holdings as a way to limit your exposure to a company.
+There is a tendency to set a fixed amount per holding and then add more holdings as a way to limit your exposure to a company.
 However, you need to be able to adjust those values as you grow your portfolio.

-Obviously, discount brokers are now offering low trading fees compared with just 5 years ago.
+Discount brokers are now offering low trading fees compared with just 5 years ago.
 There are no reasons to pay more than $10 per trade nowadays.

-- You want to DRIP the stock so you put enough for the dividends to cover the purchase of new shares.
+• You want to DRIP the stock so you put enough for the dividends to cover the purchase of new shares.

-- You want equal exposure for simplicity and balancing
+• You want equal exposure for simplicity and balancing

 How Many Stocks For Your Portfolio?